 I think people are going to focus more on the psychology of design.
 This is something I’ve always been interested in; but I think because people have been stuck at home for the past year, they are realizing that interior design is not frivolous.
 A person’s environment really does influence mood and mental health.
 I think we are already seeing a lot about the influence of colors that are soothing or increase productivity, etc.

-What have you noticed your clients are gearing towards more in the last year in terms of if its home offices or the colors or tones they are choosing?
+What have you noticed your clients are gearing towards more in the last year in terms of if it’s home offices or the colors or tones they are choosing?

 There’s more of a division and separation of space.
 I think people are stepping away from open-concept floor plans because the need for individual space was painfully realized over the last year.
 It can be challenging to maintain sanity in a shared space!